iifl-logo

 16. PARTICULARS OF LOANS, GUARANTEES AND INVESTMENTS

 Pursuant to Section 186 of the Companies Act, 2013 read with Schedule V of the SEBI Listing Regulations disclosure on particulars relating to Investment are stated in Note No. 3 & 6 of Standalone Financial Statement.
 Further your company has not given any loan or advances in nature of loan to any other Body Corporate or person.
-Details of investments given are disclosed as under: (Amount in Lakhs)
+During the financial year no new investment made by the company in securities.
+However, details of outstanding investments in securities are disclosed as under:

 *The investments are reported as per relevant Ind-As.

-The above stated investments are within the limits as specified under Section 186 of the Companies Act, 2013.
+The above-mentioned investments are within the limits as specified under Section 186 of the Companies Act, 2013

 17. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTY